Fall-2023-SE-Group-14/DollarBot/docs/reminder.md

 1. Start the MyDollarBot project.
 2. Open the Telegram chat with MyDollarBot.
 3. Select /set_reminder from menu to configure reminders for tracking daily or monthly expenses.
-4. Follow the prompts to select a category and enter the time for the reminder.
+4. Follow the prompts to select a category and enter time for the reminder.